Mary Simmerson Cunningham Logan: Calumet Place

-The family residence, "Calumet Place," Washington, in which Gen. Logan died, was then a new and long-desired home, but unpaid for.
+The family residence, "Calumet Place," Washington, in which both Gen. and Mrs. Logan died, was a new and long-desired home at the time of his death, but unpaid for.
 Friends of the General in Chicago voluntarily raised a fund and put it at Mrs. Logan's disposal.
 The first thing she did was to secure the homestead, and in it devoted what was once the studio of an artist and former owner to a "Memorial Hall," where all the General's books, army uniforms, portraits, busts, presents and souvenirs of life were gathered to form an interesting collection.
 She gave the collection of memorials, trophies and souvenirs of her husband and of her only son, Maj.
 John Alexander Logan Jr., who was killed Nov.
 11, 1899, at the Battle of San Jacinto, to the State of Illinois.